AOA Strategies 2018–2024

-With the purpose of restoring and advancing the wonder of movement, AOA continues to envision being global leaders in the advancement of orthopaedic surgery through four core strategies:
+AOA pursues its purpose of restoring and advancing the wonder of movement, through four core strategies:

 • Training and education